Esophageal Cancer

 Overview of Esophageal Cancer

 The esophagus is a long muscular, hollow tube that runs from the throat to the stomach.
 It is approximately 8 inches long.
-Its main function is to help move the food and fluids from mouth to stomach.
-Esophageal cancer is the cancer of the lining of the esophagus.
+Its main function is to help move food and fluids from the mouth to the stomach.
+Esophageal cancer is cancer of the lining of the esophagus.

 Esophageal cancer (Ghazai Naali ka Cancer / غذائی نالی کا کینسر) occurs when cancer cells are present in the esophagus.
-The first layer to be affected by the cancer cells is the inner layer of the esophagus.
+The first layer to be affected by cancer cells is the inner layer of the esophagus.

 The cancer cells can metastasize and spread throughout the other layers of the esophagus and other parts of the body.